Skip to content

 \(\mathcal{L}_1\) L1 pixel loss

-\(\mathcal{L}_{SSIM}\) Structural similarity loss
+\(\mathcal{L}_{SSIM}\) Structural Similarity loss

-\(\mathcal{L}_{DINO}\) Perceptual loss on DINOv2 intermediate feature maps
+\(\mathcal{L}_{DINO}\) Perceptual loss on DINOv2 middle feature maps

-\(\mathcal{L}_{SAM}\) Perceptual loss on SAM intermediate feature maps
+\(\mathcal{L}_{SAM}\) Perceptual loss on SAM middle feature maps

 Key Experimental Results